ITfoxtec/FoxIDs/README.md

 Run the seed tool executable `SeedTool.exe`, select `P` for `Create passwords risk list`.

-#### 2.4 Possible to add samples
+#### 2.4 Add sample configuration

 It is possible to run the sample applications after they are configured in FoxIDs.
-The [sample configuration](https://github.com/ITfoxtec/FoxIDs/wiki/Samples#Configure-samples-in-FoxIDs-track) can be added with the seed tool.
+The sample configuration can be added with the [sample seed tool](https://github.com/ITfoxtec/FoxIDs/wiki/Samples#Configure-samples-in-FoxIDs-track).

 ## Support